 Finally Big "Ger" and Rebus.
 There's a lot of unfinished business there.
 Will Rankin go there, post retirement.
 Who knows.
 EXIT MUSIC tantalises but doesn't reveal.

-It's late autumn in Edinburgh and late autumn in the career of Detective Inspector John Rebus.
-As he tries to tie up some loose ends before retirement, a murder case intrudes.
-A dissident Russian poet has been found dead in what looks like a mugging gone wrong.
-By apparent coincidence a high-level delegation of Russian businessmen is in town, keen to bring business to Scotland.
-The politicians and bankers who run Edinburgh are determined that the case should be closed quickly and clinically.
+It's late in the fall in Edinburgh and late in the career of Detective Inspector John Rebus.
+As he is simply trying to tie up some loose ends before his retirement, a new case lands on his desk: a dissident Russian poet has been murdered in what looks like a mugging gone wrong.